How To Increase Your Website Conversion In 30 Bajillion Ways Or Maybe Just 1

-I can’t tell you how many usability tests I’ve performed where users simply couldn’t figure out what to do. “go buy a product” or “look for all the posts on a certain topic” or “submit your contact information”.
-You know what also drives me crazy?
+I can’t tell you how many usability tests I’ve performed where users simply couldn’t figure out what to do. “go buy a product” or “look for all the posts on a certain topic” or "submit your contact information" You know what also drives me wild?
 When you get that transparent overlay when you go to a site SHOWING YOU WHERE TO CLICK.
 Guys and Gals, you shouldn’t have to yank your users out of your website and say “oh hey by the way if you want to do X the button is right here.”
-That’s taking ibuprofin for your headache day after day and ignoring what the actual cause for the headache is.
+That’s taking ibuprofen for your headache day after day and ignoring what the actual cause for the headache is.

 So look at your website and just ask “What is it that I am trying to increase here?
 What do I consider a conversion?” and then ask yourself “If my mother/father/elderly aunt that raised me after my uncle ben was shot came to this site, would they be able to point in 5 seconds to how they can convert?”

 If they can’t, then there you go.
 There’s your first goal with your conversion rate optimization.
 Make it brutally clear how to convert.
 Once it’s clear for your users how to convert, then you can start worrying about whether your logo looks professional enough, or whether your site loads fast enough, or whether you’re driving the right qualifying traffic, or whether you should change to a red button rather than a green button.

 Before you do anything else: Know what a conversion is, and make it obvious for your users what they need to click in 5 seconds of looking at the site.